tdilber/anouncy/README.md

 - Migrate to Local communication to gRPC.
 - Check comment TODOs.
 - Write Design Decision Document.
+- Update to Readme Image.
 - Write why do i doing this project.
-Motivation and purpose.
+Motivation and purpose. (in Readme)

 New Design Ideas: